Ryan Cook (American football): Miami Dolphins

 Cook signed with the Miami Dolphins as a free agent on September 5, 2011.
 During the season, he played as a backup center and guard.
 The next year, he was beaten out by rookie Josh Samuda for the backup center role.

 On August 31, 2012, he was traded to the Dallas Cowboys, in exchange for a seventh round draft pick (#224-Kevin Dorsey).

 Dallas Cowboys

 After being with the team less than a week, he was forced to assume the starting center role when Phil Costa aggravated a back injury after the first series of the season opener.
 He became the starter for the rest of the season, after Costa suffered a partially dislocated ankle in the fifth game against the Carolina Panthers.
 In the 2013 training camp, he was placed on the injured reserve list after suffering a back injury.

 Personal life

 Cook is the older brother of Erik Cook, a center who played for the Washington Redskins.
-Ryan also has a young daughter who lives in Eden Prairie, Minnesota.
+Ryan is married to Laura Cook (owner dentist at SkyRidge Dental in Lakeway, Texas).
+Ryan has 4 children: Ashlyn, Colette, Quinn, and Griffin.